vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 ### Onboarding System

 #### `Tutorial`
-Indicates that the game has a tutorial
+Indicates that the game has a tutorial such as missions to guide through first steps within the actual game
 <br/><br/>
 #### `Intro Video`
-Indicates that the game has an introduction video
+A video of several seconds (less than 1 minute) that explains about the game and how to play

 ### Progression system

 #### `Levels`
 Indicates whether the game has levels or not
 <br/><br/>